Silent film: Live music and other sound accompaniment

-Showings of silent films almost always featured live music starting with the first public projection of movies by the Lumière brothers on December 28, 1895, in Paris.
+Showings of silent films almost always featured live music starting with the first public projection of movies by the Skladanowsky brothers on 1 November 1895, in Berlin, who had a score composed and performed at loud volume to drown out the noises of their projector.
 This was furthered in 1896 by the first motion-picture exhibition in the United States at Koster and Bial's Music Hall in New York City.
 At this event, Edison set the precedent that all exhibitions should be accompanied by an orchestra.
 From the beginning, music was recognized as essential, contributing atmosphere, and giving the audience vital emotional cues.
 Musicians sometimes played on film sets during shooting for similar reasons.
 However, depending on the size of the exhibition site, musical accompaniment could drastically change in scale.
 Small-town and neighborhood movie theatres usually had a pianist.
 Beginning in the mid-1910s, large city theaters tended to have organists or ensembles of musicians.
 Massive theatre organs, which were designed to fill a gap between a simple piano soloist and a larger orchestra, had a wide range of special effects.
 Theatrical organs such as the famous "Mighty Wurlitzer" could simulate some orchestral sounds along with a number of percussion effects such as bass drums and cymbals, and sound effects ranging from "train and boat whistles [to] car horns and bird whistles; ... some could even simulate pistol shots, ringing phones, the sound of surf, horses' hooves, smashing pottery, [and] thunder and rain".